Elisa Basna

-Elisa Yahya Basna (born 4 February 1996), is an Indonesian professional footballer who plays as a attacking midfielder or winger for Liga 1 club Persita Tangerang.
+Elisa Yahya Basna (born 4 February 1996), is an Indonesian professional footballer who plays as an attacking midfielder or winger for Liga 2 clubs Persipura Jayapura.

 Club career

 Persipura Jayapura

 In 2017, Basna signed a two-years contract with Indonesian Liga club Persipura Jayapura.
 He made his professional debut on 23 April 2017 in a match against Bali United.
 On 20 October 2018, Basna scored his first goal for Persipura in the 87th minute against Madura United at the Gelora Ratu Pamelingan Stadium, Pamekasan.

 Persebaya Surabaya

 In 2019, Basna signed a year contract with Liga 1 club Persebaya Surabaya.
 He made his league debut on 16 May 2019 in a match against Bali United at the Kapten I Wayan Dipta Stadium, Gianyar.

 Persita Tangerang

 He was signed for Persita Tangerang to play in Liga 1 in the 2020 season.
 Basna made his league debut on 1 March 2020 in a match against Bali United at the Kapten I Wayan Dipta Stadium, Gianyar.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.